*This archive was originally published before the 2022 trade deadline

 Truthfully, there isn’t really anything about this trade that will make your jaw drop.
 But if you’re a seller at the trade deadline and you turn a veteran into a draft pick and then turn that draft pick into a serviceable NHL player, it should be seen as a win.

-The Maple Leafs acquired Jamie Macoun in January of 1992 as part of a package that brought Doug Gilmour to Toronto.
+The Maple Leafs acquired Jamie Macoun in Jan.
+1992 as part of a package that brought Doug Gilmour to Toronto.
 He was a serviceable defenseman for them for six and a half seasons, but with the Maple Leafs on track to miss the playoffs for the second straight time in 1997-98, they traded Macoun to the Detroit Red Wings in exchange for a fourth-round pick.

 The trade worked out for everyone in the end.
 Macoun won a Stanley Cup with the Red Wings that year, and the Maple Leafs used that fourth-round pick to select Alexei Ponikarovsky.
-The Ukrainian forward scored at least 20 goals in three of his six full seasons with the Maple Leafs, which was more than what what they’ve been able to say for some other trades.
+The Ukrainian forward scored at least 20 goals in three of his six full seasons with the Maple Leafs, which was more than what they’ve been able to say for some other trades.

 Maple Leafs Get a Haul For Kaberle and Versteeg

 I’m going to cheat a little bit here and include two trades because they were made within days of each other and garnered similar returns.
 On Feb.
 14, 2011, the Maple Leafs traded forward Kris Versteeg to the Philadelphia Flyers in exchange for a first-round pick and a third-round pick.
 Four days later, they traded longtime defenseman Tomas Kaberle to the Boston Bruins for a first-round pick, 2008 first-round pick Joe Colborne, and a second-round pick.